asholz/eigensdk/signerv2/README.md

 ### KMSSignerFn

 This module includes support for signing messages using a Key Management Service (KMS) key.
-Use `KMSSignerFn` to create a signer for KMS-managed keys.```
+Use `KMSSignerFn` to create a signer for KMS-managed keys.
-You can use `KMSSignerFn` to create a signer for that type of keys.

 ## Upgrade from Signer (v1)